space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 ### 4.B Checking History

 Git's history is integral to how many developers interact with code.
-It helps you you frame the current implementation in how it was built up, letting you better reason about the choice.
+It helps you frame the current implementation in how it was built up, letting you better reason about the choice.

 Sometimes you wanna find out what has recently changed so you know what things you can work on.